wiz0u/WTelegramClient/README.md

 An invalid API request can result in a RpcException being raised, reflecting the [error code and status text](https://core.telegram.org/api/errors) of the problem.

+The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code**

+Optional API parameters have a default value of `null` when unset.
+Passing `null` for a required string/array is the same as *empty* (0-length).
+Required API parameters/fields can sometimes be set to 0 or `null` when unused (check API documentation).

+I've added several useful converters or implicit cast to various API object so that they are more easy to manipulate.

 Beyond the TL async methods, the Client class offers a few other methods to simplify the sending of files, medias or messages.

-The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code**

 For the moment, this library requires .NET 5.0 minimum.

 # Development status
-The library is already well usable for many scenarios involving automated steps based on API requests/responses.
+The library is usable for most scenarios including (sequential or parallel) automated steps based on API requests/responses, or real-time monitoring of incoming Updates/messages.
+Secret chats have not been tested yet.

+Developers feedback are welcome in the Telegram channel [@WTelegramClient](https://t.me/WTelegramClient)

 Here are the main expected developments:
 - [x] Encrypt session file